Transfer Pricing in UAE for UK Businesses

-On 23 October 2023, the UAE Federal Tax Authority (FTA) issued the Transfer Pricing Guide (TP Guide), offering practical insights for companies on Transfer Pricing (TP) rules under the UAE Corporate Tax Law.
+On 23 October 2023, the UAE’s Federal Tax Authority (FTA) published the official Transfer Pricing Guide (TP Guide).
+For Indian companies operating in the UAE, this guide offers important insights and practical guidance on the Transfer Pricing (TP) rules and regulations under the Corporate Tax Law of the United Arab Emirates (UAE CT Law).

-Transfer pricing refers to determining the value of goods and services exchanged between related parties (e.g., subsidiaries of a UK multinational corporation) to ensure prices are fair, market-aligned, and compliant with regulations.
+Transfer pricing refers to the process of determining the value of goods and services exchanged between related parties, such as an Indian parent company and its UAE subsidiary, to ensure that the prices are fair and consistent with market conditions.

-Under UAE Corporate Tax Law, transfer pricing applies to related-party transactions involving the sale of goods, provision of services, licensing of intangible assets, and other activities that may influence taxable income.
-The rules ensure that prices mirror what independent parties would agree upon under similar conditions, preventing profit shifting or tax avoidance.
+Under the UAE Corporate Tax Law, transfer pricing rules apply to related-party transactions including the sale or purchase of goods, provision of services, use of intangible assets, and other transactions that affect the taxable base.
+The law requires that transfer prices are set on an arm’s length basis, meaning they must reflect the prices that would be agreed upon by independent parties under similar circumstances.

 Includes entities or individuals with ownership or control relationships.
 Examples: